 🌿 Mind-Body Practices

-Start each day with yoga, Tai Chi, and guided meditation, awakening breath, body, and awareness.
+Start each day with Tai Chi, movements, and guided meditation, awakening body, breath, and awareness.

 🌬️ Breath Workshop

-Deepen your connection to breath—essential to saxophone playing—through mindfulness of breathing techniques designed for relaxation, focus, and awareness.
+Deepen your connection to breath—essential to saxophone playing and presence—through mindfulness of breathing techniques designed for relaxation, focus, and awareness.

-Rehearse and create music with a supportive community of saxophonists.
+Rehearse and create music with a supportive community of saxophonists, exploring a variety of genres and styles.

-Conclude the retreat with Saxophone Night, a featured concert in the One Heart Virtuoso Concert Series.
-Hosted in the acoustically refined Sudhana Recital Hall, the concert welcomes a public audience of over 100 guests.
-Participation is optional, and guidelines will apply for selection of performers and program content.
+Participate in the Saxophone Night and other concerts of the One Heart Virtuoso Concert Series.
+Hosted in the acoustically refined Sudhana Recital Hall, each concert welcomes a public audience of over 100 guests.
+This is an opportunity to channel a week of holistic practices into performance settings.
+Guidelines will apply for the selection of program content.

-Join roundtable discussions, evening talks, and group reflections on topics such as the musicians' brains, music industry, artist roundtable, equanimity, and more.
+Join roundtable discussions, evening talks, and group reflections on topics such as the musician’s brain, education, music industry, kindness and equanimity.
+These sessions are designed to provide useful knowledge and tools, encourage sharing of insights, reflection and wisdom.

 🌱 Wholesome Vegetarian Cuisine